beginning of content

 How is sarcoidosis treated?

-Many people who have sarcoidosis get better within a couple of years, and do not need any treatment at all beyond regular check-ups.
+Many people who have sarcoidosis get better within a couple of years, and do not need any treatment other than regular check-ups.

-If the condition is progressive or more serious, there are treatments that can help.
+If your condition is progressive or more serious, there are treatments that can help.
 The exact treatment will depend on the organ affected.
 There is no cure for sarcoidosis.

 Treatment involves medicines such as:

-You might also need physiotherapy to improve muscle strength or lung function.
-Some people may need a pacemaker or implanted defibrillator for their heart.
+You might also need physiotherapy to improve your muscle strength or lung function.

 Anybody who has sarcoidosis and smokes should quit.